Recombinant human Gremlin-1 protein (Qk015)

 Qk015 batch #010, #011, #012

-After aliquotting and lyophilizing the protein, we choose a vial at random and reconstitute as recommended to ensure we are testing as close to the protein you will receive as possible.
-Biochemical identity and purity of each batch is checked using SDS-PAGE, mass spectrometry and analytical reverse phase chromatography.
-We use a sensitive test to ensure endotoxin levels are at industry leading low levels (<0.01 EU per µg protein).
-Bioactivity of the protein is determined using a quantitative luciferase reporter assay.
-We also check that the correct amount of protein is recovered from the vial – it might sound simple but if you order 100 µg, we believe you should receive 100 µg.
+When we test our proteins, we choose a vial at random and reconstitute as recommended to ensure we are testing as close to the protein you will receive as possible.
+Biochemical identity and purity is checked using SDS-PAGE, mass spectrometry and analytical reverse phase chromatography.
+Bioactivity is determined using an appropriate cell-based assay.
+As stem cells are sensitive to endotoxin levels, we use a high resolution test to ensure endotoxin levels are at industry leading low levels (<0.01 EU per µg protein).
+We also check that the correct amount of protein is recovered from the vial – it might sound basic but if you order 100 µg, we believe you should receive 100 µg so when you use the proteins you can rely on your calculated dilution.